 The modality of the music is symbolic.
 The first two movements are written predominantly in a symmetrical octatonic mode of limited transposition, into which occasional splashes of more conventional modality intrude rather like shafts of sunlight piercing mountain cloud and mist.
 For the last movement the music shifts into an almost Balkan-sounding mode with a sharpened fourth and a flattened seventh, before reverting in exuberant style to the octatonic mode that opened the concerto.
 There’s loads more that I could say about A Himalaya Concerto but I’d like to leave the last word to three people whose judgement I trust, starting with the man for whom I wrote the work.

 I love it.
 I enjoyed the moodiness and swirling mist of the first movement, dark and dramatic, very cinematic; the expression of emotions in the second movement, with that sliding clarinet; and the third movement, which for me is so joyful.
-The music is so fresh, beautifully written and takes you straight into the heart of the Himalayas....
+The music is so fresh, beautifully written and takes you straight into the heart of the Himalayas.
+This is beautiful clarinet writing and a major addition to the repertoire....
 Idris Harries, Clarinettist, Queensland, Australia

 I must say that the clarinet part certainly is challenging.
 You have stretched the instrument to new paths....
 Louis Panacciulli, Music Director, Nassau Pops Symphony Orchestra, NY, USA